aidenlx/alx-folder-note/README.md

   - move out folder not will show note again
 - Live updates when changing settings

-Note: Before xpgo's permission, the [ccard feature](https://github.com/xpgo/obsidian-folder-note-plugin#overview-of-folder) won't be ported in the near future.
+Note: without xpgo's permission, the [ccard feature](https://github.com/xpgo/obsidian-folder-note-plugin#overview-of-folder) won't be able to be ported directly, so it will take a while for this feature to get fully rewritten.
+But anyway, it's on the roadmap. :)

 ## How to use